Tigers vs. Angels Player Props Betting Odds

 MLB Props Today: Detroit Tigers

-- Eduardo Rodriguez (6-5) will take the mound for the Tigers, his 15th start of the season.
+- Michael Lorenzen (5-6) will take to the mound for the Tigers and make his 18th start of the season.

-- Rodriguez will look to finish five or more innings for the third start in a row.
+- Lorenzen will look to finish five or more innings for the 17th start in a row.

-- He has finished four appearances without allowing an earned run in 14 chances this season.
+- He has kept opponents from scoring an earned run in three straight appearances.

 |Opponent